 Postdoctoral Neuropsychology Fellowship

-The BIDMC/MMHC Fellowship in Clinical Neuropsychology is seeking qualified candidates for 2017-2019.
-The MMHC and the BIDMC Neurology Department share rich traditions of excellence in clinical work and research.
+The BIDMC/MMHC Fellowship in Clinical Neuropsychology is seeking qualified candidates for 2018-2020.
+The MMHC, BIDMC Neurology Department and BIDMC Psychiatry Department share rich traditions of excellence in clinical work and research.
 Core faculty at these institutions have made ground breaking contributions to our current knowledge of major mental illnesses and the neural substrates of neurocognitive disorders.
 This tradition forms the foundation for the BIDMC/MMHC Fellowship in Clinical Neuropsychology, which is a uniquely integrated program within the Departments of Psychiatry and Neurology.
-The Fellowship includes a broad range of in-depth training experiences to enhance knowledge of clinical psychology, neuropsychological theory, neuroanatomy, cognitive neuroscience, clinical neurology, neuropsychiatry, neuroimaging, and therapeutic interventions.
+The Fellowship includes a broad range of in-depth training experiences to enhance knowledge of clinical psychology, neuropsychological theory and practice, neuroanatomy, cognitive neuroscience, clinical neurology, neuropsychiatry, neuroimaging, and therapeutic interventions.
 Consistent with the Houston Conference on Specialty Education and Training in Clinical Neuropsychology, the Fellowship promotes development of core neuropsychological competencies in assessment, intervention, consultation, supervision, research and professional development.
 Training involves a combination of clinical, academic and research experiences to prepare students for board certification through the American Academy of Clinical Neuropsychology (AACN).

 Fellows will receive academic appointments at Harvard Medical School, work in a major academic medical center and participate in a variety of in-depth training experiences that includes seminars, clinical case conferences and intensive supervision.
 Employee benefits are included, plus a competitive stipend.